 This Guidance should be read in conjunction with the Student Complaints Procedure.
 Where there is any doubt, the Student Complaints Procedure will take precedence over this Guidance.

-There are 3 Levels to the University complaints procedure (although staff dealing with a student complaint will only require to be familiar with Stages 1 and 2):
+There are three stages to the University student complaints procedure (although staff dealing with a student complaint will only require to be familiar with Stages 1 and 2):

 |Stage 1:||Student seeking a resolution at local level|